2022 Copenhagen mall shooting: Perpetrator

 A 22-year-old Danish man, later named as Noah Esbensen, was arrested in connection with the shooting.
 Born in 2000, Esbensen had a history of contact with the psychiatric healthcare system.
 When he started being under psychiatric care, he was diagnosed with schizophrenia and psychosis.
 He was given antipsychotics to treat the condition.
 However, psychiatric officials later ignored that diagnosis and treated him for autism.
 They lessened his dosage in the months leading up to the shooting.
 Months before the shooting, he had gained an interest in serial killers and mass shooters, citing Randy Stair, the perpetrator of the Eaton Township Weis Markets shooting, as one of his inspirations and claimed his videos "opened his eyes".
 He even disclosed this information to his psychiatrists.
 There was also evidence that Esbensen originally planned to shoot up a kindergarten near his apartment.
 Weeks before the shooting, Esbensen recorded two videos of himself talking about how he suffered from suicidal thoughts and his hatred for society.
 He would leave those two videos in a USB drive found in his apartment.
 He also left behind handwritten notes about killing people along with a floorplan and schedule of the kindergarten he planned to shoot up.
+At the trial, he explained that he thought the people he shot were «zombies».

-A day before going to the mall, he uploaded videos to social media where he simulated suicide with the rifle and pistol, and said that a specific type of psychiatric medication did not work.
+A day before going to the mall, he uploaded videos on his Youtube channel where he simulated suicide with the rifle and pistol, and said that a specific type of psychiatric medication did not work.
 He also uploaded images of himself pretending to be dead with fake blood leaking out of his mouth two days before the shooting.
 When he entered the mall, he went directly to the restroom, and tried to get help from a suicide lifeline for 16 minutes, in vain.
 This was due to the lifeline not being active in the summer vacation, but they didn't close the line, resulting in callers being put in a non-existent line.

 The firearms he used during the shooting and posed with in the videos were not owned by him and he did not have the required firearms license.
 They were legally owned by Esbensen's father, who was a member of a sport shooting club and was living in the same home as the shooter.
 In the videos posted by the shooter before the attack, a gun safe can be seen.

 The accused has been charged with three murders and seven attempted murders.
 At a court hearing on 4 July 2022, he was remanded to a closed psychiatric unit.
 Prior to starting the hearing, the judge asked the media to leave the court room and held the hearing behind closed doors, with the accused remaining in custody until 28 July.
 The court banned the release of the victims' names.
 The defendant's trial began on 12 June 2023.
 On 5 July, the defendant was found insane and sentenced to detention in a secure medical facility.